Jbleezy/BO1-Reimagined/README.md

 * No longer attracted towards Monkey Bombs

 ### Cosmonaut
+* Can be damaged by the Zap Gun (unupgraded: 1500 damage, upgraded: 2000 damage)
 * Can be killed by the Wave Gun
 * No longer affected by explosive damage scaling
 * Decreased damage from 60 to 50